teamhanko/fidouafclient/README.md

 }
 ```

-> **Note:** All available ErrorCodes can be found [here](https://fidoalliance.org/specs/fido-uaf-v1.0-ps-20141208/fido-uaf-client-api-transport-v1.0-ps-20141208.html#idl-def-ErrorCode).
+> **Note:** All available ErrorCodes can be found [here](https://fidoalliance.org/specs/fido-uaf-v1.1-ps-20170202/fido-uaf-client-api-transport-v1.1-ps-20170202.html#errorcode-interface).

 ## Limitations

-This client is not complete and have the following limitations.
-But if you only want an FIDO UAF Client and Authenticator to Register and Authenticate a user you are ready to go.
+This client is not complete and has the following limitations.
+But if you only want a FIDO UAF client and authenticator to register and authenticate a user, you are ready to go.

-- The client only uses its build in authenticators
+- The client only uses its build-in authenticators
-- The client does not return Authenticators on `DISCOVER`
+- The client does not return authenticators on `DISCOVER`
-- The client does not check the policy on `CHECK_POLICY`, but returns always `NO_ERROR`
+- The client does not check the policy on `CHECK_POLICY` and always returns `NO_ERROR`
-- The build in authenticators are not usable from an other FIDO client
+- The build-in authenticators are not usable by any other FIDO client or ASM

 # License